-The engine control system has several internal states which are called internal modes:
+The ECS has several internal states which are called internal modes:

-- Start mode
+- start mode

-- Run mode
+- run mode

-- Stop mode
+- stop mode

-- Slowdown mode
+- slowdown mode

-- Emergency stop mode
+- emergency stop mode

-- Shutdown mode
+- shutdown mode.

-The present document is focusing on describing X-DF engine internal modes when engine is running with gas fuel.
-Some information about internal modes in diesel mode is also shown where considered necessary to understand the gas safety features, for example in a transfer or blackout situation.
+The present document focuses on description of the X-DF engine internal modes when engine is running on gas fuel.
+Some information on internal modes in diesel mode is also given here.
+This information is necessary to understand the gas safety features, e.g. in a transfer or blackout situation.